CrossRef/event-data-user-guide/docs/service/quickstart.md

             "original-tweet-url": "http://twitter.com/UrgoTouch_es/statuses/836203902781517829",
             "original-tweet-author": "http://www.twitter.com/UrgoTouch_es"
           },
+    }

-Note the previous and next links.
+Note the `cursor`.
 You can use these to navigate your query back and forward through time on the API.

 I'm going to use JQ to select the `events`, then I'm going to return all of the distinct source names.